-Authorities plan to use unmanned aerial systems (UAS) to automatically record traffic violations.
-According to the Traffic Police, drones recorded approximately 35,000 violations in 2022–2023, including driving on the oncoming lane and driving on the shoulder.
+Authorities are planning to use unmanned aircraft systems (UAS) to automatically record traffic violations.
+According to the Traffic Police, in 2022–2023, drones recorded about 35,000 violations, including driving on the wrong side of the road and driving on the shoulder.
 However, fines were not sent automatically, as is done with stationary cameras.

-Senator Igor Treskov noted that it is necessary to develop a legal framework for the new type of automated enforcement.
+Senator Igor Treskov noted that it is necessary to develop a legal framework for the new type of automatic recording.
 The Traffic Police proposes installing special stations on the roofs of buildings, from where drones can fly out to process minor accidents without the participation of inspectors.

 The shortage of personnel in the Traffic Police will only grow.
-We need to find new forms of control without human involvement.
+We need to find new forms of control without human intervention.

 In some regions, units have already been created to use drones to monitor traffic.
-For example, in the Kurgan region, cases of running red lights were recorded.
-Fines were issued manually: inspectors showed video of the violation and drew up a protocol.
+For example, in the Kurgan region, cases of running a red light were recorded.
+Fines were issued manually: inspectors showed a video of the violation and drew up a protocol.

 If the entire chain is not spelled out, then this becomes the basis for challenging and canceling the decision to bring to justice